Why I do this work and why it matters to me personally

 The moment everything changed

-Those two decisions have quietly shaped everything I've done since.
+Those two decisions have quietly shaped everything I have done since.

 The pattern I kept seeing